 It's EITC Awareness Day!
 This tax season, you could be eligible for EITC depending on your income or household.
-If you have earnings of $55,952 or less, you should see if you qualify online or visit one of our VITA program sites.
+If your household has earnings of $56,844 or less, you should see if you qualify online or visit one of our VITA program sites.

 If you qualify for EITC, you must file a federal income tax return and claim the credit to get it, even if you owe no tax or aren’t required to file a return.
 Our VITA program can help you prepare your taxes and find out if you qualify for EITC!

 More information on our VITA 2021 program to come soon.
 Subscribe to our blog and follow us on Facebook and Instagram to get the latest updates!

 Earned Income Tax Credit (EITC or EIC) is a benefit for people within a certain income range that can put anywhere from an extra $2-$6,660 into the pockets of those who are eligible.
 So if you qualify, it could mean a little extra monetary boost this tax season.

 The credit amounts vary depending on filing status and/or number of children.
 EITC serves as a boost to workers, their families, and communities where they live.
 The funds from the credit can be saved for a rainy day, or put towards some much needed, but more expensive, purchases or projects.